CVS, Walgreens announce opioid settlements totaling $10B

 Associated Press

-CVS Health and Walgreen Co. announced agreements in principle Wednesday to pay about $5 billion each to settle lawsuits nationwide over the toll of opioids, and a lawyer said Walmart is in discussions for a deal.
+Two of the largest U.S. pharmacy chains, CVS Health and Walgreen Co., announced agreements in principle Wednesday to pay about $5 billion each to settle lawsuits nationwide over the toll of opioids, and a lawyer said Walmart is in discussions for a deal.

-In the lawsuits, governments said pharmacies were filling prescriptions they should have flagged as inappropriate.
+In the lawsuits, governments said pharmacies filled prescriptions they should have flagged as inappropriate.

-The deals call for most of the funds from Woonsocket, Rhode Island-based CVS and Deerfield, Illinois-based Walgreens to be used to fight the opioid crisis.
+The deals call for most of the funds from Woonsocket, Rhode Island-based CVS and Deerfield, Illinois-based Walgreens to be used to fight the opioid crisis through such efforts as expanding treatment and support programs for people with addiction, along with providing overdose antidotes and launching prevention efforts.

+In a conference call with analysts Wednesday, CVS Health CEO Karen Lynch said the deal sprang from mediation discussions that started last month.

 Under the tentative plans, CVS would pay $4.9 billion to local governments and about $130 million to Native American tribes over a decade.
 Walgreens would pay $4.8 billion to governments and $155 million to tribes over 15 years.
 The exact amount depends on how many governments join the deals.